 Don’t discount the narrative behind your jewelry.
 If you’ve ever watched the TV series “American Pickers,” then you know the two guys who own a business reselling antiques are always willing to pay more for an item if it comes with a good story, whether about how was made, who originally owned it or what role it played in history.

-The same holds true for marketing jewelry.
+The same holds true for marketing jewelry and accessories.
 That’s why franchises like Kay Jewelers come up with creations like Open Hearts by Jane Seymour®, which allows them to attach a story that adds symbolism and meaning to their pieces, which and results in sales.
 Emulate the brands you love but add your own personal touch.

 If you’re a jewelry designer, write about where you draw your inspiration.
 How do you come up with your ideas?